The BANI World and Global Mobility

 The AI Hype versus Global Mobility Reality

-The Digital Disruptors in Global Mobility are racing to develop collaborative platforms that speak to each other through API codes.
-It is, therefore, up to us as Global Mobility Managers to bring back the “Human Touch” in Global Mobility.
-Through digitalization, we will cut down on the middle person and establish more direct relationships between you and the vendors.
 We recommend that Global Mobility Professionals meet with you and your spouse before the move and one debriefing session after the return.
 Ideally, an intimate catch-up during the home leave also helps.
 Even if we cannot imagine a robot filing tax returns, sending social security applications, and reviewing immigration documents, because of the complexity of the overall topics, we have to see that, and essentially, we are dealing with data.

-Looking at my current reality, I often feel thrown back to 1999 when I started in the field, and we moved from net calculations on paper to Excel.
+Looking at my current reality, I often feel thrown back to 1999 when I started in the field and we moved from net calculations on paper to Excel.
 Due to IT security, GDPR, and connectivity issues, I can use my hours on data distribution and entry.
-I prefer to sit down with clients in person and talk face-to-face because then I feel productive.
-My team of researchers and I thought we should be open to innovation while looking at risks, primarily through the intercultural, diversity, and inclusion glasses.
+I prefer to sit down with clients in person and talk to them.

 Focus on Making Constructive Advances in AI

-We also found more real-life examples related to global recruiting where in the past, “Application Tracking Systems” left a lot of broken shards, and many applicants felt as if their applications went into a black hole.
-Integrating recruitment with an algorithm is one possible way to bring AI to Global Mobility, which is already being researched.
-This algorithm would not be constrained by human biases – such as sexism or racism – and could focus solely on relevant skills, qualifications, and experience.
+Integrating recruitment with an algorithm is one possible way to bring AI to Global Mobility, and it is already being researched.
+This algorithm would not be constrained by human biases—such as sexism or racism—and could focus solely on relevant skills, qualifications, and experience.

 Unfortunately, as with all new technologies, we must tread carefully.
 AI is created by and trained on human values, experiences, and examples and can take up our strengths and weaknesses.
-Some issues reared their heads recently with Google’s AI misbehaving and an AI art project turning racist due to bad training being input to the algorithms.
-So much of modern technology is influenced, primarily through various funding channels, by the world’s elite and they exert their beliefs and biases on controlling the direction the development and usage takes.
-Their economic, skin color and gender privileges are often visible in these creations.
+Some issues reared their heads recently, such as Google’s AI misbehaving and an AI art project turning racist due to lousy training being input to the algorithms.

 The Implicit Bias in Tech

 Careful nurturing of this new technology will benefit Global Mobility and all aspects of work as we know it.
-AI-powered digital spaces already enable whole groups of professionals to interact more efficiently and effectively; every social platform utilizes algorithmic data feeds and machine learning of your usage habits to connect you to relevant professionals.
+AI-powered digital spaces enable whole groups of professionals to interact more efficiently and effectively; every social platform utilizes algorithmic data feeds and machine learning of your usage habits to connect you to relevant professionals.
 That is how thriving communities of artists form on Instagram, writing groups on Twitter, and digital marketers on LinkedIn.

 To some degree, this technology has also made its way into strategic workforce planning and even transforming workspaces.
 The flip side, again, is that businesses need to be wary of adopting these changes too fast or without any feedback from the employees who will be impacted.
-A frequent pushback to such decisions is the employees’ desire to have a suitable workplace that promotes comfort and familiarity, such as break spaces, meeting rooms, and workstations.
+A frequent pushback to such decisions is the employees’ desire for a suitable workplace that promotes comfort and familiarity, such as break spaces, meeting rooms, and workstations.

 Human Touch in Global Mobility cannot be replaced (yet)

-This brings me to my initial point: the “human touch.”
-That will be the determining factor to the success or failure of AI adoption.
-Maintaining the human touch while transitioning processes and systems to AI is critical.
-So as we rethink our business core and competencies to align with AI and technology, we should do our best to remember that at the heart of our work in Global Mobility are people with emotions, feelings, skills, and abilities who are diverse and unique and deserve to thrive in the best work conditions.
-At least for a few years, parts of our brain aren’t yet reproducible, according to this neuropsychologist.
+So, as we rethink our business core and competencies to align with AI and technology, we should do our best to remember that at the heart of our work in Global Mobility are people with emotions, feelings, skills, and abilities who are diverse and unique and deserve to thrive in the best work conditions.
+According to this neuropsychologist, parts of our brain haven’t been reproducible for at least a few years.

 Currently, there are no easy solutions as most companies are treading new grounds in adoption and optimization.
 However, one thing organizations, businesses, and Global Mobility Teams can do is to remember to make this shift in a way that aligns with business needs and the needs of the people.
-“Think Global People” ran a detailed discussion on this subject which you can read here to increase your knowledge, as AI adoption will soon become the hot topic in Global Mobility.

 The Global Rockstar Album